The issue: Remote Desktop can’t find the computer

 Why Remote Desktop can’t find the computer?

-The Remote Desktop can't find the computer that does not belong to the specified network issue can occur to different Windows systems, like Windows 10, Windows 7, Windows Server 2016, etc. Its main causes are listed as follows.
+The Remote Desktop can't find the computer that does not belong to the specified network issue can occur to different Windows systems, like Windows 11, Windows 10, Windows 7, Windows Server 2016, etc. Its main causes are listed as follows.

-How to fix Remote Desktop Can’t find the computer
+How to fix Remote Desktop can’t find the computer

 Solution 1.
 Check whether you have input the right computer name